ghafeleb/Logistic_Regression/README.md

 pip install -r requirements.txt
 ```
 ## Data
 I use MNIST data as my test case.
-There are 25 pairs of odd-even pairs of digits that can be used for our binary classification.
+There are 25 pairs of even-odd pairs of digits that can be used for our binary classification.
 Only one pair is used to train and test the model.
 To select the pair, pair_idx argument should be used.
 Indices of pairs are as follows:

 ![label_idx](https://user-images.githubusercontent.com/59674668/157088690-300f6e5d-4575-4312-9c49-9cd0534efeb2.png)